pubsubdb/pubsubdb/docs/developer_guide.md

 ## Composite Examples
 As a helpful reference, we have provided links to the files that were discussed throughout this guide.

-First, you can find the graph for **Approve Order** in the file [order.approval.requested.yaml](../seeds/graphs/order.approval.requested.yaml).
+First, you can find the graph for **Approve Order** in the file [order.approval.requested.yaml](../tests/%24setup/seeds/graphs/order.approval.requested.yaml).

-Second, the graph for **Approve Order Price** can be found in the file [order.approval.price.requested.yaml](../seeds/graphs/order.approval.price.requested.yaml).
+Second, the graph for **Approve Order Price** can be found in the file [order.approval.price.requested.yaml](../tests/%24setup/seeds/graphs/order.approval.price.requested.yaml).

-Lastly, the composite file, which shows the resolved schema with all $refs resolved, is located at [.pubsubdb.json](../seeds/.pubsubdb.test-app.1.json).
+Lastly, the composite file, which shows the resolved schema with all $refs resolved, is located at [.pubsubdb.json](../tests/%24setup/seeds/.pubsubdb.test-app.1.json).

-In general, the `seeds` directory is a good place to start for better understanding of how to reference the various components in a PubSubDB Application.
+In general, the `/tests/$setup/seeds` directory is a good place to start for better understanding of how to reference the various components in a PubSubDB Application.